izhx/CLasDA/README.md

 Code for ACL-IJCNLP 2021 paper: "[Crowdsourcing Learning as Domain Adaptation: A Case Study on Named Entity Recognition](https://arxiv.org/abs/2105.14980)"

-Coming soon!

-I'm trying to rewrite the code with allennlp.
+This is the partially re-writted code based-on AllenNLP.
+I've reproduced the unsupervised setting results.

-For the original experiment code, please refer to [crowd-NER](https://github.com/izhx/crowd-NER).
+For the original experiment code and data, please refer to [crowd-NER](https://github.com/izhx/crowd-NER).

 ## Usage